Your privacy and experience are our priority

 1. Construction Management Software: Comprehensive platforms that integrate various aspects of construction management, including ITPs.
 Construction management software may includes project scheduling, document management, and real-time collaboration among stakeholders.

 2. Mobile Applications: Apps designed for field use allow inspectors to access ITPs on-site, record findings, and share updates instantly.
-These tools often include offline capabilities, ensuring usability in remote locations.
+These construction management apps often include offline capabilities, ensuring usability in remote locations.

 3. Document Management Systems: Solutions that help organise and store ITP documents securely.
 Document management system often includes version control, easy retrieval, and sharing capabilities among team members.